openservicemesh/osm/README.md

 1. Integrate with external certificate management services/solutions with a pluggable interface.
 1. Onboard applications onto the mesh by enabling automatic sidecar injection of Envoy proxy.

-_Note: This project is a work in progress.
-See the [demo instructions](demo/README.md) to get a sense of what we've accomplished and are working on._

 ## OSM Design

 Read more about the high level goals, design and architecture [here](DESIGN.md).